poseidonos/poseidonos/doc/guides/cli/poseidonos-cli_volume_mount.md

 ### Options

 ```
   -a, --array-name string             The name of the array where the volume belongs to.
+      --force                         Execute this command without confirmation
   -h, --help                          help for mount
-      --subnqn string        NVMe qualified name of target NVM subsystem.
+  -q, --subnqn string                 NVMe qualified name of target NVM subsystem
+  -i, --target-address string         NVMe-oF target address (ex.
+127.0.0.1)
+  -p, --transport-service-id string   NVMe-oF transport service id (ex.
+1158)
+  -t, --transport-type string         NVMe-oF transport type (ex. tcp)
   -v, --volume-name string            The name of the volume to mount.
 ```

 ### Options inherited from parent commands